 The maintained reservation Atanasovsko Lake is situated north-east from Burgas, in the direction to the city of Varna.
 In 1970, 170 ha of the north part of the lake were declared a protected territory, and in 1980 they were also declared a natural reservation.
-On 28 November 1980 the maintained reservation Atanasovsko Lake became a part of the Ramsar Convention (an international agreement for protection of water birds habitats).
+On 28 November 1980, the maintained reservation Atanasovsko Lake became a part of the Ramsar Convention (an international agreement for the protection of water birds habitats).

-In the past the lake was famous as a place for salt extraction.
+In the past, the lake was famous as a place for salt extraction.
 The salterns had existed since 1906, when the Atanasovsko Lake had been concessioned for 30 years for construction of salterns.
 Their construction was abandoned during the First World War.
 The lake was concessioned again in 1921 to a German company which enlarged the salterns area and in 1934 the first production was present.
-The salterns had been used by 1973.
+The salterns had been used until 1973.
 Even now, the vaporizers of the Black Sea salterns which extract sea salt are situated on the territory of Atanasovsko lake.
 The extraction of salt is performed in a primitive way, which has no negative influence upon the reservation inhabitants.

 The lake is also known as a habitat of protected species.
 316 bird species out of 400 which can be seen all over Bulgaria are found in the region.
 14 of them are globally endangered: Pelecanus crispus, Phalacrocorax pygmeus, Branta ruficollis, Anser erythropus, Numenius tenuirostris, Crex crex, Aythya nyroca.
 83 out of the 316 bird species are included in the Red Book of Bulgaria, and 170 species are of European natural protection significance.